osho81/drums/README.md

 Drum-kit webpage.

-This is from a JavaScript assignment in "The Complete 2021 Web Development Bootcamp", given by App Brewery, Angela Yu (via Udemy.com)
+This was an assignment in the programme (that I participated in):

-Includes: HTML, css and javascript.
+"The Complete 2021 Web Development Bootcamp", given by App Brewery, Angela Yu (via Udemy.com).